Salem Tabernacle has a rich heritage of God’s faithfulness through the years, to God be the Glory!

 In 2000, we were renamed “The Oasis” and embarked on a transformation that continues to this day.
 Leaving behind the legalism and exclusivity of our traditions, God called the Oasis to become “a refreshing way to reconnect.”
 The next decade of ministry brought unprecedented and prophetic change to a church that up till that point had a very traditional Pentecostal identity and theology.
 We discovered that life in God’s Kingdom requires constant change and adaptation (i.e. repentance).
 We didn’t abandon our rich Pentecostal heritage, but rather, built on it by walking with Christ into new dimensions of faith and grace.

 In May of 2011 after 37 years of faithful service Phil Aarstad became our Pastor Emeritus and “Bishop.”
 He passed on the ministry to his oldest son Mark who had served as our Associate Pastor for 17 years.
-And now, after “Bishop” led us on a journey away from the trappings of conventional American Pentecostalism, the Spirit of God has led our Pastor to rename us “Salem Tabernacle” – we look forward to living life as God meant it to be!
+And now, after “Bishop” led us on a journey away from the trappings of conventional American Pentecostalism, the Spirit of God led Pastor Mark to rename us “Salem Tabernacle”.
+His focus was human flourishing and leading us to a form of Christianity that we can pass to the next generation.
+In the 6 years of his Pastorate here he led us to the convergent Christian movement, embracing evangelical, charismatic, and liturgical portions of the faith.